hashicorp/terraform-provider-aws/website/docs/d/acm_certificate.html.markdown

 ## Attributes Reference

-* `arn` - Amazon Resource Name (ARN) of the found certificate, suitable for referencing in other resources that support ACM certificates.
+* `arn` - ARN of the found certificate, suitable for referencing in other resources that support ACM certificates.
-* `id` - Amazon Resource Name (ARN) of the found certificate, suitable for referencing in other resources that support ACM certificates.
+* `id` - ARN of the found certificate, suitable for referencing in other resources that support ACM certificates.
 * `status` - Status of the found certificate.
 * `certificate` - The ACM-issued certificate.
 * `certificate_chain` - Certificates forming the requested ACM-issued certificate's chain of trust.
 The chain consists of the certificate of the issuing CA and the intermediate certificates of any other subordinate CAs.